In Force — Phase 1 active from 1 May 2026

 Where possession risk already exists, early review consistently produces better outcomes than late-stage escalation.

-Section 08
+Section 08 — Rent

-Rent increases — Section 13 is now the only route
+Rent increases — Section 13 is now the only route.

 Rent review clauses in tenancy agreements no longer operate as the mechanism for increases.
 All rent increases must now follow the Section 13 statutory process — any other method has no legal effect.